drewdeponte/git-ps-book/src/guides/split-a-patch-up.md

 description locally.

 So we first want to stage a patch with just the `## Subtitle` portion.
-To do this we need to use `gps add -p README.md` to do a partial stage of the README files changes to just stage the `## Subtitle` portion.
+To do this we need to use `git add -p README.md` to do a partial stage of the README files changes to just stage the `## Subtitle` portion.
 See this post, [git add patch won't split](https://drewdeponte.com/blog/git-add-patch-wont-split/) for details on how to accomplish this.
 This should leave us with the following.